traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.question.md

  2. The active tab should have a border of 2px solid #201735 with a radius of 20 px

++ Tab Group v4 has rounded tabs and a light-blue-to-dark-blue gradient
++ Overall, the tabs look better
 ```
 ![](../images/exercise12b_image4.png)
 ```
-+ Tab Group v3 has rounded tabs on the active tab only and a gradient
-+ Overall, the tabs look better